mithunshanbhag/azure-workshop/code-samples/function-app-mixed/readme.md

 * In the `host.json` explicitly mention the name of the functions that need to be executed.

-* Ensure that the `AzureWebJobsServiceBus` settings has the connection string of the service bus namespace.
+* Ensure that the `AzureWebJobsServiceBus` application setting has the connection string of the service bus namespace.
 Ok to do it only in the `local.settings.json` file while debugging locally.